 Harmonious spirit of Laos

-Laos, is a shy but joyful Buddhist country with a polite and humble nation that will quickly win one`s heart.
+Laos is a shy but joyful Buddhist country with a polite and humble nation that will quickly win one`s heart.

-Most of the well-liked world destinations would probably be visited for their divine beaches, luxurious resorts, top service, maze like shopping malls, sparkling cities and the Western restaurants.
+Most of the well-liked world destinations would probably be visited for their divine beaches, luxurious resorts, top service, maze-like shopping malls, sparkling cities and the Western restaurants.

 Well, you will not find those anywhere in Laos – a land free of stress and modern demands.
-This very special place features completely different sort of charm – the charm of purely natural world.
+This very special place features completely different sort of charm – the charm of the purely natural world.

-Just imagine… Among dusty river front stalls flecked with rainbow lanterns, you wander through the sleepy streets.
+Just imagine… Among dusty riverfront stalls flecked with rainbow lanterns, you wander through the sleepy streets.
 Fairy lights twinkle the awnings of colonial buildings whose open shuttering reveal the chattering bustle of families inside.
 Smiles reflect on the water.
 Riverside cafes offer simple dishes to laughing, toothless fishermen.
 Sun-kissed travellers while away evenings with lazy conversation and no concept of time.
-Life here unwinds at a delightfully languid pace..
+Life here unwinds at a delightfully languid pace.

 Pristine Lao Paradise

-After years of political isolation and war Laos is earning cult status amongst travellers for its pristine landscapes, unspoiled culture and friendly locals.
-Despite increasing tourism interest, it still remains one of the Asia`s most beautiful secrets and traditional ways of life continue in the face of rapidly changing world.
+After years of political isolation and war, Laos is earning cult status amongst travellers for its pristine landscapes, unspoiled culture and friendly locals.
+Despite increasing tourism interest, it still remains one of Asia`s most beautiful secrets and traditional ways of life continue in the face of the rapidly changing world.